mathildathompson/text_adv_app/project_to_do_list.md

 ###Must Have

-* Force users to confirm their email address!
 * Validate Status can ONLY be either Draft or Published
 * Can't publish an adventure without at least ending!
 * Update Home Page